 You could save this up for the end of the day and get the cleaning done AFTER your Toddler has made a mess of the house.

 My Son loves spraying liquid from a bottle.
 Water, mostly.
 When it is time to clean up, I hand him a water spray and tell him where to direct it!
-We begin in the kitchen and work our way through the house, and all I need to do is make sure he has the correct bottle in his hand, and to make sure he is not doing something he shouldn’t.
+We begin in the kitchen and work our way through the house, and all I need to do is make sure he has the correct bottle in his hand and make sure he is not doing something he shouldn’t.

-DO NOT give your Toddler any ACTUAL cleaning sprays unless they are harmless.
+Please DO NOT give your Toddler any ACTUAL cleaning sprays unless they are harmless.
 Keep them away from any power outlets.
 In fact, when walking past a power outlet, remind them that spraying anything there is not allowed.